 Breast Cancer Treatment Options

-Women with breast cancer have many treatment options.
+Women with breast cancer have many treatment options depending on the stage, type, and hormone status.
 Your breast cancer specialist may recommend one or more of the following breast cancer treatments:

 - Breast-Sparing Surgery or Mastectomy

 - Hormone Therapy

 - Targeted Therapy

 Surgery is the most common treatment for breast cancer.
 (See below for pictures of the types of surgery.)
 Your breast cancer doctor can explain each type, discuss and compare the benefits and risks, and describe how each will change the way you look:

 This is an operation to remove the cancer, but not the breast.
 It’s called breast-conserving surgery or lumpectomy.
 Sometimes an excisional biopsy is the only surgery a woman needs because the surgeon removed the whole lump.
 In breast-sparing surgery, the surgeon removes the cancer in the breast and some normal tissue around it.
 The surgeon may also remove lymph nodes under the arm.
 The breast cancer surgeon sometimes partially removes the lining over the chest muscles below the tumor.

 This is an operation to remove the entire breast (or as much of the breast tissue as possible).

 The surgeon usually removes one or more lymph nodes from under the arm to check for cancer cells.
 If cancer cells are found in the lymph nodes, other cancer treatments will be needed.

 In total (simple) mastectomy, the surgeon removes the whole breast.
 Some lymph nodes under the arm may also be removed.